-Categories: Conscious Living, Guidance, Journey To Oneness, Karmic Clearing, Oracle And Divination and Spiritual Regression
+Categories: Conscious Living, Guidance, Journey To Oneness, Karma, Oracle And Divination and Spiritual Regression

 But by the same token when something we do does not give us our desired result we try to find someone else to blame… this could be other people around you- family, friends, coworkers, even ex-friends, old bosses… any ‘scape goat’ we can find to point the blame to… and of course if we still are not able to find anything- then we blame the government, our destiny, even God and so on…